Philippe Courtot is the CEO and chairman of Qualys, a cloud security company.

 Has Philippe F. Courtot been buying or selling shares of Qualys?

-Philippe F. Courtot has not been actively trading shares of Qualys during the last quarter.
+Philippe F. Courtot has not been actively trading shares of Qualys over the course of the past ninety days.
 Most recently, Philippe F. Courtot sold 43,257 shares of the business's stock in a transaction on Friday, November 20th.
 The shares were sold at an average price of $90.94, for a transaction totalling $3,933,791.58.
 Following the completion of the sale, the chief executive officer now directly owns 5,282,127 shares of the company's stock, valued at $480,356,629.38.
 Learn More on Philippe F. Courtot's trading history.

 Who are Qualys' active insiders?